 3. Where of the two choices should our next conference be?

-4. On a scale from 1-5, how would you rate our customer service?
+4. On a scale from 1-to 5, how would you rate our customer service?

 How to Promote your Facebook Poll